 Another message (“90% of Americans are making the change to eat less meat.
 Join this growing movement and choose plant-based dishes that have less impact on the climate and are kinder to the planet”) influenced 22% of people to choose a plant-based option, again significantly higher than the control group.

 Other messages, about the taste of the food and the need to protect the planet for future generations, also had a notable impact on the number of people choosing vegetarian meals.
-Overall, the study concluded that consumer decision-making can be significantly shaped by how menus are presented.

 2. Change your descriptors